01-Quantum/ai-marketpace/demo-pages/README.md

 **Say:**
 - FHE lets you run computation directly on encrypted data.
 The math happens on ciphertext; the result, once decrypted, is identical to running on plaintext.
 - Four steps: (1) Alice generates a key pair, (2) encrypts locally, (3) Bob runs inference on ciphertext, (4) Alice decrypts.
 - The private key never leaves Alice's machine.
-Bob never sees a single plaintext value.
+Bob never sees a single confidential user data in plaintext value.

 **Transition:** "Let's start as Bob, the model owner."